xkohutka/documentation/website.md

 # ASICDE project website

 This project contains the official website for the ASICDE project.
-You can visit the site over at [www.asicde.org](https://www.asicde.org).

 ## Requirements

 The website is build with the ReactJS framework.
 To build it on your own, you will need the following prerequisites:

 - [NodeJS](https://nodejs.org/en/download/) (verify if you have access to `nodejs` and `npm` commands)
+	- Recommended version 14.21.1
 - (Optional) [Docker](https://docs.docker.com/desktop/) - for deployment of Docker image

 ## Building the web application